 Related Articles : Gemstones Astrology

-As the prices of gemstones are different in different parts of the world, so it is difficult to get an idea about the general price range for all the gemstones.
-But we shall look at some measures which can help us decide which of the gemstones among a variety of the same gemstone is suitable for us according to our price range.
-The first thing to look for in a gemstone is its colour and luster.
-For example, an Emerald which is a gemstone used to enhance the significances ruled by mercury should be green and bright.
-And though the colour may differ from light to deep green depending upon the price range of the gemstone, but the basic thing would remain the same.
-That is, it would be green if it is an Emerald.
-Same is true regarding all the other gemstones, and their colour ranges can be found in the article Gemstones and their Effects.
+As the prices of gemstones are different in different parts of the world, it is difficult to get an idea about the general price range for all the gemstones.
+However, we shall look at some measures which can help us decide, which of the gemstones among a variety of the same gemstone are suitable for us according to our price range.
+An important thing to look for in a gemstone is its color.
+For example, an Emerald which is a gemstone used to enhance the significances ruled by Mercury should be green.
+Though the color may differ from light to dark green depending on the price range of the gemstone, the basic thing will remain the same.
+That is, it must be green if it is an Emerald.
+The same is true for all other gemstones and their color ranges can be found in various articles in this section.

-Heavy blockages found in the gemstones are usually in the form of clouds which are present inside the gemstones and may block the transparency of the gemstones from 20% to 90%.
-The gemstones with a blockage of 90% would not be transparent at all and would be more like an opaque gemstone in spite of belonging to the transparent family of the gemstones.
-In this case you are usually able to see only the surface of the gemstone and nothing inside it and nothing can be seen through it.
-This gemstone is useless and should not be worn as it can only give about 10% of the effects belonging to the planet because the radiations received by the surface of this gemstone are blocked by the clouds present in it and so they are not transmitted into your body.
-And as the percentage of transparency increases, the quality and price of the gemstone also increase accordingly.
-But knowing about the concept of blockage in the gemstones, you can choose a good gemstone which is falling within your affordable price range.
-A medium range of gemstones is suitable for most of the people and this range would have a blockage of about 50% to 20% depending upon the little variations in prices and the little variations from gemstone to gemstone in the same price band.
+Heavy blockages found in the gemstones are usually in the form of clouds which are present inside the gemstones and which may block the transparency of the gemstones from 20% to 90%.
+A gemstone with a blockage of 90% is not transparent at all and it is more like an opaque gemstone, despite belonging to the transparent family of the gemstones.
+In this case, you are usually able to see only the surface of the gemstone and nothing inside it, and nothing can be seen through it.
+This gemstone is useless and it should not be worn as it can only give about 10% of the effects belonging to the planet because the radiations received by the upper surface of this gemstone are blocked by the clouds present in it and hence they are not transmitted into your body.

-And finally there are some quality measures attached to some particular gemstones which I would mention one by one.
+Moving on, there are some quality measures attached to some particular gemstones which should be considered carefully.
 Let’s start with the trickiest of the gemstones when it comes to identification.
-And kindly pay close attention because so many of the people purchasing this gemstone are tricked.
-This gemstone is White Sapphire and it should be checked very carefully for its colour.
-A real White Sapphire is absolutely colourless and is clear like a crystal.
+This gemstone is White Sapphire and it should be checked very carefully for its color.
+A real White Sapphire is absolutely colorless and is clear like a crystal.
 You can very clearly see through a White Sapphire.
-And the problem with choosing this gemstone is that most of the White Sapphires displayed by the dealers are not colourless though they may seem to be colourless at the first sight.
-But as you monitor them closely, you would find that there may be a hint of yellow, blue or pink in the gemstone, which makes it an incomplete white sapphire and it should not be bought.
-So be particular about the colour of a White Sapphire while purchasing it.
+The problem while purchasing this gemstone is that many White Sapphires displayed by the dealers are not colorless though they may seem to be colorless at the first sight.

-And though a person who does not know anything about identifying the gemstones is not likely to be an expert even after knowing all these facts about choosing the gemstones, but still this information can prove very helpful for a common man while choosing his gemstones.
-So whenever you go to purchase a gemstone or the gemstones for you, check for the above mentioned details properly to increase your chances of getting a good gemstone for the price offered.
+Though a native who doesn’t know anything about identifying gemstones is not likely to be an expert even after knowing all these facts about gemstones, this information can still prove very helpful for a common man while choosing his gemstones.
+So whenever you go to purchase a gemstone, check for the details mentioned in this chapter properly, to increase your chances of getting a good gemstone for the price offered.